cloudmesh-community/hid-sp18-710/paper/paper.md

 cost with the newest technology.
 While migrating from RDBMS, we have to consider volume and source of data that is going to be migrated to NoSQL.
-All the details should be documented well so that we do not have to face unplanned surprises at the end [@mongrdbms].
+All the details should be documented well so that we do not have to face unplanned surprises at the end [@hid-sp18-710-mongrdbms].

 ### Data Analysis